dlab-berkeley/programming-fundamentals/2-0_help.md

 # Programming: An never-ending google search.

+> ## Learning Objectives
+>
+> *   Explain the difference between knowing a programming language knowing how to program.
+> *   Explain how programming languages can differ.
+> *   Give useful debugging tips.
+> *   Offer helpful resource websites.
+> *   Explain how to google an error.

 ### What it means to "know how to program"

 Most programmers can program in more than one language.
 That's because they know *how to program* generally, as opposed to "knowing" Python, R, Ruby, or whatever.